UnforeseenOcean/Underwatch-neue/data/creditroll.md

 **World's Best/Worst IKEA Employee**

 *John Doe*
 *- Where did that fucking L wrench go? [finds out one leg is on backwards] AH! __HORUNGE!!
-JÄVEL!!!! ÄT SKIT OCH DÖ DIN JÄVLA RÖVHÅL!!!!!!__ [throws table down the stairs and stomps on it]*
+JÄVEL!!!! ÄT SKIT OCH DÖ DIN JÄVLA RÖVHÅL!!!!!!__ [throws table down the stairs and stomps on it] (Addendum: don't tell him how to do his job)*

 **Just Widow**

 *Jane Doe*
-*- I am a widow for a reason*
+*- I am a widow for a reason (Addendum: she is a registered sex offender AND felon)*

 **Power Fister**

 *John Doe*
-*- Stop censoring me, damn it!*
+*- Stop censoring me, damn it!
+(Addendum: he works at gay porn industry as an actor)*

 **Pepa Pig On Steroids**